Agentic Harness for Real-World Compilers: The Harness

-\smalltitle{Test \& Validate} The correctness of the submitted patch can be validated and feedback can be provided to agents. \ourplatform will rebuild LLVM and execute relevant tests, typically including the reproducers themselves and regression tests from the associated middle-end component such as \code{InstCombine}.
-When permitted, more extensive testing is also available, including regression tests from other components such as \code{SLPVectorizer} and differential testing of the IR post-optimization if the golden patch is accessible.
-This validation is supported by various compiler-specific engineering tools, such as \code{opt}, \code{alive2}, and \code{llvm-lit} (or \code{FileCheck}).
-We do not include random testing tools such as \code{csmith}~\cite{csmith} because, based on our experience, it is unable to detect bugs within a few hours.
-Depending on the user preferences, submitted patches can be validated either online (i.e., during the agent execution) or offline (i.e., after the agent execution).
+\smalltitle{Test \& Validate} The correctness of the submitted patch can be validated, and feedback can be provided. \ourplatform will rebuild LLVM and execute relevant tests, typically including reproducers themselves and regression tests of the associated middle-end component such as \code{InstCombine}.
+Extensive testing involving regression tests from other components such as \code{SLPVectorizer} and differential testing of the IR post-optimization (if the golden patch is accessible) are also available.
+This validation is supported by various compiler-specific engineering tools, such as \code{opt}, \code{alive-tv}, and \code{llvm-lit} (or \code{FileCheck}).
+We do not include random testing tools such as \code{csmith}~\cite{csmith} and \code{reify}~\cite{reify} because they struggle to detect bugs within merely a few hours.
+Submitted patches can be validated online (i.e., during agent execution) or offline (i.e., after agent execution).

-\smalltitle{Benchmark \& Evaluate} Based on the above tooling, \ourplatform provides an environment and scripts to automatically benchmark and evaluate an agent with our benchmark \ourbenchmark.
-These scripts output the validated patches (or errors for failed runs), cost, and trajectories.
+\smalltitle{Benchmark \& Evaluate} Based on the above tooling, \ourplatform provides scripts to automatically benchmark and evaluate an agent with our benchmark \ourbenchmark.
+These scripts output the validated patches (or errors for failed runs), cost and overhead, and trajectories.